Frequently Asked Questions

 There is no longer a fee for household garbage.
 All other garbage will still be subject to the $5.00 fee per load.

 Garbage must be sorted into these categories: metal, electronics, untreated/unpainted wood with all remaining household garbage to go into the dumpsters.

 There is a $5.00 charge at the gate per 1/2 ton load for garbage that is not regular household garbage.
 Large appliances are subject to an additional fee of $15.00 per appliance.
-Large loads may be subjected to additional fees depending on the size of the load.
+Large loads requiring the 30 yards dumpster will be subject to a $20.00 fee depending on the size of the load.

 What items are not accepted at the landfill?